gasp-xyz/mangata-blog/blog/_posts/2022-04-04-liquidity-bootstrapping-event.markdown

 1. [Join the Mangata Discord](https://discord.gg/mangata){:target="\_blank"}
 2. Visit the *#whitelist* channel and follow the instructions
 3. You will be asked to send a direct message to our bot and communicate the KSM address for which you like to get whitelisted.

+## FAQ
+You can always find the latest updates in the [FAQ: Liquidity Bootstrapping](https://mangata-finance.notion.site/FAQ-Liquidity-Bootstrapping-6cec4f3d384a40bba7892697c8dfdc9b){:target="\_blank"} article.

 ## Make sure to stay in the loop!
 1. Join the **Mangata X** Newsletter at [x.mangata.finance](https://x.mangata.finance/){:target="\_blank"}